Is your fear of making mistakes holding back your progress?

 What was more important to her than fear of embarrassment, fear of ridicule or fear of failure was learning to speak English like a native speaker.

 These days, she works at a British international school and communicates on a daily basis with professional, native-English speakers.
 Her level of English (both written and spoken) is of a very high standard!

-Don’t look down on your own abilities either.
+Try to avoid looking down on your own abilities.
 I’ve lost count of the number of times I’ve heard non-native English speakers say, “My English is not very good”!

-Realise and take comfort from the fact that most, or at least many, native English speakers have never even properly learned another language, so you do actually have one up on many of us.
+Realise and take comfort from the fact that most native English speakers have never properly learned another language, so you do actually have one up on many of us.

 If you really want to be able to speak English,